danthegoodman1/learningMicroVMs/runsc/README.md

 ctr image unmount rootfs
 ```

-is nearly instant, but creates a read-only folder and the `--rw` doesn't seem to work.
+is nearly instant, but creates a read-only mount and the `--rw` doesn't seem to work, but still works as an oci image bundle with runsc.